mongodb/docs/source/includes/fact-data-prep-oracle-step1.rst

       CREATE USER '<user>'@'localhost' IDENTIFIED BY '<password>';

 #.
-Grant session creation and select permissions to the service account.
+Grant permissions to the service account.

    .. important::